ALCOHOL AND FAT LOSS

 On the context of cognitive performance, there does appear to be an association between alcohol and the acute effects from increased alcoholic consumption.
 As blood alcohol levels rise, cognitive function, metabolic processes and psycho-motor performance also decreases rapidly.

 Research also shows excessive alcohol consumption appears to reduce MPS (muscle protein synthesis).
 Specifically, over a period of 12 hours opposing contraction-induced changes aka muscle building gains.
-In other words, if you're looking to optimally build muscle you'll want to limit your alcohol consumption completely.
+In other words, if you're looking to optimally build muscle you'll want to limit your alcohol consumption completely in and around training.

 For healthy individuals following drinking guidelines advocated by the National Medical Health and research council of i.e. 1-2 standard drinks per day may not necessarily need to modify their alcohol intake.